 Funded by: Horizon Europe Guarantee

-The project aims to provide AI-based technologies to combat disinformation and provide trustworthy elements to media professionals and policy makers.
+The project focuses on AI-based technologies to combat disinformation, providing trustworthy elements to extinguish disinformation outbreaks and support media professionals and policy makers.